dkintop/Top-Beers/README.md

 ## Usage

-A simple command line interface app.
-Follow on screen prompts.
+A simple command line interface app. after cloning, cd into Top-Beers directory and run bundle install to install all gemfile dependencies.
+You can then run the application by enterring 'ruby bin/beer' into your terminal.

 ## Development